jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Attacking a Lever of Power

 Adjusters hold the insurance checkbook in their hand.
 They decide how much to payout on every claim.
 Making the outside world use a telephone to call isn't an accident.
-Heck most insurance companies still use paper-checks and snail mail.
-It's a huge lever of power to say "call me when I'm available", and "it's in the mail".
+It's a huge lever of power to say "call me when I'm available".
 By easing congestion, and lessening the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone trying to take money out.
-And, sadly, reducing car accidents doesn't increase company revenue, so less crashes wasn't exactly a selling point.

-Before you come up with excuses for Darth Call Centre, here's how your insurance dollars are spent.
-About 50% is paid back to you in claims, while 50%  goes to taxes, administration fees, and sales commissions.
-Moreoever, the insurance company makes most its money from investing in Wall St. bonds, thus more accidents, means more claims, means more revenue, means more money to invest.
-In short, preventing accidents doesn't pay.
+And to be fair, it's not the insurance industry's job to fight car accidents, they aren't the ones behind the wheel.

-This was never officially said.
+This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
 In fact, most insurance people today have never even spoken with a customer, nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.
+With no pain felt, there was no problem to solve.

-Thus, while my journey took me to question a lever of power, and fail.
-I now know how to fix my failure.
+Thus, while my journey took me to question a lever of power and fail.
+But I now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain, common knowledge.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+_This is a Twitter feed for the Ontario Police.
+They use it to tell the public about crashes in real-time.
+People on this list are right now, living through Smithereens in some way, but we don't capture this information to learn and prevent crashes.
+We will, with the new life saving rules of the Life Star._

 ## The Life Star